PetosPy/Michael_Haraeb/README.md

 ➼ Michael_Haraeb

 Hey, welcome to my world!
-I'm Michael from Namibia and I currently leave in Rio, Brazil.
+I'm Michael from Namibia and I currently live in Rio, Brazil.

 • I'm currently doing the 100 Days of code Pro Python Course with cool and challenging projects to add to my portfolio!